Skip to content

 # View Lease resource

-kubectl get lease -n <namespace> haptic-leader -o yaml
+kubectl get lease -n haptic haptic-leader -o yaml

 # Output shows current leader: